first-stringer/accuweather-bigpanda-integration/README.md

 # AccuWeather Integration for BigPanda

-An integration that sends weather data from AccuWeather for a list of locations to BigPanda.
+Three Node.js applications that send weather data for a list of locations from AccuWeather to BigPanda as alerts via AWS SQS queues.

 0) https://direnv.net is used to manage the below environment variables in an .envrc file.